metaperl/pure-python-web-development/jupyterbook/end-notes.md

 ### Tangential Products
 #### Reacton
 Reacton implements the React API in Python, [overcoming the same problems as web applications in the jQuery era (state transitions being the biggest issue).](https://www.reddit.com/r/Python/comments/zkxq1j/reacton_a_pure_python_port_of_react_for_ipywidgets/).
+It has a web framework built on top of it - [Solara](https://solara.dev).

 #### py-react